Statement on the Management of Central Highlands Forests

 Phase out current native timber harvesting activities in the Central Highlands forests within the Murrindindi Shire, and in particular to cease harvesting in the Rubicon Valley pending resolution of the best approach for the future protection and use of these unique areas; and

-It is only appropriate that the continued harvesting in the Central Highlands Forests, and particularly current substantial harvesting underway in the Rubicon Valley, cease until a clear future direction for forest management is established.
+It is only appropriate that the continued harvesting in the Rubicon Valley, cease until a clear future direction for forest management is established.
 Council is also opposed to any harvesting in old growth forest and urges the Victorian Government to act quickly to preserve these forests.

-The last ten years that has seen a major reduction in the number of timber processing facilities operating in the Murrindindi Shire with a commensurate reduction in employment.
+The last ten years that has seen a major reduction in the number of timber processing facilities operating in the Murrindindi Shire with a commensurate reduction in employment in the sector.

-While Council continues to support local businesses involved in timber processing, saw logs are largely transported out of the Murrindindi Shire.
+While Council continues to support local businesses involved in timber processing, saw logs are largely transported out of the Murrindindi Shire for processing.
 As a result, Murrindindi Shire communities bear the adverse impacts of harvesting activities (for example, impacts on roads and other uses of state forests, visual impacts on the landscape) but do not share fairly in the economic returns.

 Investing in a new, sustainable future for this region is critical, including a transition to plantation-based timber supply.
-Now is the time for the Victorian Government to invest in the necessary transition for this sector, rather than waiting for changes in the sector to impact future options involving alternative forest uses which could assist with this transition and help bolster the local economy.
+Now is the time for the Victorian Government to invest in the necessary transition for this sector, rather than waiting for changes in the sector to impact adversely on local communities before acting.
+Further delays will also negatively impact on future options involving alternative forest uses which could assist with this transition and help bolster the local economy.

 Murrindindi Shire Council stands ready to work in partnership with a Victorian Government that is ready to invest in a prosperous, vibrant and sustainable region.